SUSAN SINGLETON

 See Susan Singleton's "Author Page" on Amazon and her author video.

-On the intellectual property side she edits/publishes/owns the subscription newsletter IT Law Today, the UK's oldest IT law journal (published since June 2010 by Singlelaw) and also publishes Corporate Briefing and Finance and Credit Law newsletters available on subscription.
+On the intellectual property side she edits/publishes/owns the subscription newsletter IT Law Today, the UK's oldest IT law journal (published since June 2010 by Singlelaw) and also publishes Finance and Credit Law newsletter available on subscription.
+These were acquired from previous publisher Informa plc in 2010.

-More generally in January 2014 she additionally acquired 6 more legal journals from Informa plc making the Singlelaw publications a stable of nine legal journals (see links on the home page of this site).
-She is a contributing author to Company Secretaries and Directors Guide publishded by Croner-i and other publications.
+She also publishes 5 other legal journals also acquired in 2013 from Informa plc making the Singlelaw publications a stable of, now, seven legal journals (see links on the home page of this site).
+She is a contributing author to Company Secretaries and Directors Guide published by Croner-i and other publications.
 She regularly updates parts of the Oxford Dictionary of Law - the 4th edition (1997) and 5th, 6th, 7th.
 8th, 9th and 10th (2021) editions.

-She is on the Committee and was former Chair of the Licensing Executives Society (EC Laws Committee) and until 2010 sat on the Board as an Independent Member of the Direct Marketing Authority.
+She sat on the EC Laws Committee of the Licensing Executives Society and until 2010 sat on the Board as an Independent Member of the Direct Marketing Authority.

 Profiles of Susan Singleton